marcusrehm/airflow-dev-env/README.md

 This project is based on [docker-airflow](https://github.com/puckel/docker-airflow) image which is a great work.

 # Getting Started
-The image has two volumes:
+The image has four volumes:
+- `usr/local/airflow/lib`: Should be mapped to the directory in your host machine where are the modules you use in dags are located.
+- `usr/local/airflow/plugins`: Should be mapped to the plugins directory in your host machine.
 - `usr/local/airflow/dags`: Should be mapped to the dags directory in your host machine.
 - `usr/local/airflow/db`: Used to store `SQLite` database.
 If you need to remove the container or rebuild image, data (variable, connections, etc) used to develop and test is saved.
 - Fernet Key can be configured in `.env` file.
 If it not exits a new key will be created.